-The aggregate direct compensation we paid to our officers as a group (4 persons) for the year ended December 31, 2021, was approximately \$6.8 million, which included approximately \$0.4 million that was set aside or accrued to provide for pension, retirement, severance or similar benefits.
+The aggregate direct compensation we paid to our directors and officers as a group (15 persons) for the year ended December 31, 2022, was approximately \$13.2 million, which included approximately \$0.5 million that was set aside or accrued to provide for pension, retirement, severance or similar benefits.
 This amount includes bonuses paid to our officers pursuant to our executive bonus plan based on company performance measures, in accordance with our Compensation Policy for Directors and Officers.
 This amount does not include expenses we incurred for other payments, including dues for professional and business associations, business travel and other expenses, and other benefits commonly reimbursed or paid by companies in Israel.
+In addition, our directors are reimbursed for expenses incurred in order to attend board of directors or committee meetings.